National Disability and Carer Alliance

 In its early years, this alliance of organisations created the Every Australian Counts (EAC) campaign.
 The campaign was one of the driving forces behind the increase in public and political support for the National Disability Insurance Scheme (NDIS).
 Once the Federal and State governments committed to the NDIS, the Alliance began providing advice on how to put the scheme into place.
 It now works to maintain this bipartisan support for the NDIS.

-The independent Chair of the Alliance is Ms Leah van Poppel – Manager at Youth Disability Advocacy Service.
+The independent Chair of the Alliance is Ms Leah van Poppel – Executive Director of Women with Disabilities Victoria.
 The Executive Director of the Alliance is Kirsten Deane.
 Kirsten works in the AFDO office and can be contacted at Kirsten.Deane@afdo.org.au.

 The Alliance has recently welcomed the inclusion of an organisation with expertise in mental health – Mental Health Australia.
 This move has strengthened the Alliance and shown an understanding that the scheme also needs to support people with psychosocial disability.